byu-rad-lab/pneudrive/pcb_design/README.md

 4)  All the stencil options can stay default except the following: **Stencil Side: Bottom**

 ### Ordering Components
 1) The Bill of Materials (BoM) PneuDrive BoM - Embeddedv1.2.pdf.
 The BoM contains links to purchase components, descriptions, and part numbers.
-For convenience, [here](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7def45c634) is a link to a Mouser cart with **MOST OF** the components needed to assemble the controller board.
 The total price as of 2023 is $156.74 USD.
 2) You will also need female headers to plug things into and the a4990 motor driver breakouts from pololu.

 ### Assembly